 Once your baby starts teething, it’s a sign that they should start seeing the dentist.
 It’s only a matter of time before their first tooth emerges.

 Want to learn more about taking care of your teeth?
-At EK Dental, we’re passionate about educating patients on their oral health.
+At EK Dental, our Winnipeg dentists are passionate about educating patients on their oral health.
 Check out our other blogs to read more about dental care!